Shiv123ani/Data_Analysis_Project/README.md

    ![image](https://github.com/user-attachments/assets/e6b51236-963f-4df1-b4ac-d2a9311070ce)

+ Insights
+ At midnight (0hrs) andriod recorded the highest usage at 10,443 streams.

+ At 5pm( 17hrs) Cast device recorded highest usage at 515 streams.

+ AT 6pm (18hrs) IOS recorded recorded hightes usage at 317 streams.

-9. Which tracks are most frequently played during peak hours?
+13. Which tracks are most frequently played during peak hours?
    Again used CTE to find answer.

           with peakhours as (select hour(ts) as peak_hour from spotify_history